NezrKaan/steam_tracker/README.md

 * The script requires an active internet connection.
 * The monitored profile must be public or accessible via the API.
 * Changes are detected every 10 seconds by default.
-* Input echo is disabled for cleaner output; no key presses will show in the terminal.

 ## License